Knowing Your Resume

 - “I see you’re fluent in Spanish, do you mind if we conduct the rest of this interview in Spanish?”

 - “Your resume states you’re fluent in Russian, can you please count from 1-10 in Russian?”

 - “You state on your resume you increased sales by 400%, what sales amount was that increase based on and how did you accomplish this increase?”

 - “I see you reduced shortages by 72%, can you please outline your strategy and how you implemented each stage of it to achieve this result?”

-- “Your resume states you have in-depth knowledge of global economics, what do you think of the Japanese economy and its future”?
+- “The resume states you have in-depth knowledge of global economics, what do you think of the Japanese economy and its future”?

-- “Wow you had in internship in Italy for 4 months, what part of Italy did you stay in, discuss your experience and how living there differs from our country?”
+- “Wow you had in an internship in Italy for four months, what part of Italy did you stay in, discuss your experience and how living there differs from our country?”

 - “You state you won first prize nationally for an article you wrote on global warming, where can I see this article and is it published online where I can review it?”

 - “You increased profits by 26%, was this company-wide profits or a certain division and explain the details of how you achieved this?”